 3. The PERFECT Check

-On an Excel worksheet, format 5 rows to the height of 60, and 6 columns to a width of 16.
+On an Excel worksheet, format 5 rows to a height of 60, and 6 columns to a width of 16.
 Give it a full border to make a grid and Type BINGO across the top row.
 In each square, present a high-profit item you'd like to push.
 Make it as easy or as hard as you want to.
 The first one to get Bingo wins.
 A great beginner for newer wait staff to increase sales and practice suggestively selling.

 5. Team Up the FOH With the BOH for Sales Goals

-Make it pairs or groups over a short or long period of time and as easy to hard as you like.
+Make it pairs or groups over a short or long period and as easy to hard as you like.
 Keep a chart of the progress so everyone feels included and involved.
 This game particularly encourages teamwork between the different stations, which in turn increases communication and encouragement, all the while increasing sales.

 6. Spice Up the "Guessing Game"